← Back to BlogNutrition

 Calorie Changes by Life Stage

-• Adult cats: Moderate calories (RER × 1.2).
-Weight maintenance is important.
+• Adult cats: Moderate needs (RER × 1.2).
+Keeping weight stable is the main goal here.

 Impact of Activity Level on Calories